Thermodynamic Advantage of Quantum Time-Reversal: Exploring Different Quantum Bases

-in a Hilbert with dimension 3 and applying the associated time evolution operator $U(t)=e^{-iHt/\hbar}$.
-We do this by considering a basis $\{|n \rangle \}$ which is invariant under time reversal $|n^\dagger \rangle = |n \rangle$, meaning that time-reversal is complex conjugation $\TR = K$ in this basis.
-We then choose a computational basis which is the result of a unitary transformation $U$:
+We explore different bases by considering a basis $\{|n \rangle \}$ which is invariant under time reversal $|n^\dagger \rangle = |n \rangle$, meaning that time-reversal is complex conjugation $\TR = K$ in this basis.
+We then sample random unitary $U$ from the Haar measure \cite{mezzadri2006generate}, yielding a new computational basis with elements:

 In this case, we have the simple expression for the time reversal of each memory state:

 The resulting overlap between elements of the new basis is